Manuel Neuer: 2020–present: The Sextuple and new records

 On 30 October 2024, Neuer celebrated his 250th clean sheet with Bayern Munich in all competitions, following a 4–0 away win against Mainz in the DFB-Pokal.
 Later that year, on 3 December, in the round of 16 of the DFB-Pokal against Bayer Leverkusen, Neuer received a straight red card for a body-check on Jeremie Frimpong outside the box in the 17th minute.
 It was his first in 866 matches and over 20 seasons of his professional career for club and country.
 On 3 February 2025, Neuer extended his contract with Bayern until June 2026.
 He played his 150th Champions League match for Bayern Munich against Leverkusen on 5 March 2025.

+At the end of the season, Neuer would participate at the newly reconstructed Club World Cup in the US, featuring in all of Bayern's five matches and eventually getting knocked out by Champions League winners Paris Saint-Germain 2–0 in the quarter-final in Atlanta, Georgia.

 On 17 September 2025, Neuer became the oldest Bayern player to appear in a Champions League match, aged 39 years and 174 days.
 He set the record during Bayern's 3–1 victory over Chelsea in the opening game of the 2025–26 season, surpassing the previous mark held by Lothar Matthäus.
 In addition, he recorded his 100th victory in the European competition, becoming only the fourth player to reach this milestone.

+In the following months Neuer and fellow goalkeeper Jonas Urbig would share their goal several times, either due to job sharing or minor injures from Neuer, with Urbig playing most of the domestic cup matches, as well as few league and CL match-ups.
+On 4 November, Neuer would win Man of the Match and help his team win 2–1 away against title holders PSG in the Champions League league phase.

+After returning from a previously sustained muscle injury on 6 March 2026, Neuer would injure his muscle in his left calf again, getting subbed off during half-time.
+He would miss the rest of March, including the Champions League round of 16 matches against Atalanta.
+He would return to goal on 4 April, in a spectacular 3–2 away victory over SC Freiburg, completing a Remontada after being 0–2 down by the 80th minute.
+It would be his first match after having turned 40 years a week prior, becoming only the 11th player and 6th goalkeeper in Bundesliga history to reach this feat.